MewsSystems/gitbook-distributor-guide/distributor-api-v1/pricing.md

 * **Net price** is an amount without taxes.
 * **Gross price** is a net price + taxes.

-In order to use pricing in the distributor, the API returns the [Amount](Amount) object as part of responses.
+In order to use pricing in the Distributor, the API returns the [Amount](Amount) object as part of responses.
 [Amount](Amount) represents a structure that holds gross price, net price and tax values.

 The [Amount](Amount) has following structure: